drwwoob/McDoner/docs/futurePlan.md

 ## setted background position/size/ratio

-I canceled this feature in V0.0.2, but now thinking of it isn't it kewl if your screen suddenly jumped away and changed it's size, kinda cute infact
+I canceled this feature in V0.0.2, but now thinking of it isn't it kewl if your screen suddenly jumped away and changed it's size, kinda meta-ish feeling.
+Let me think...
+Kinda like "The Pedestrian" without background?

 ## changable menu background picture